sirkaushalkumar/node/README.md

     - and handles feedback from the user (Using Event Handlers)

 - Steps to display Content with Functional Components:
-    - // Import the React and ReactDOM librarires import React from 'react';
+    - Import the React and ReactDOM librarires import React from 'react';
-    - //We are using a bundler webpack in the project.
+    - We are using a bundler webpack in the project.
 Everything in here is a tiny universe.
     - Create a react componet
     - Take a react componet and show it on the screen